 The first boule of a mene is thrown by a player belonging to the team that won the toss or was the last to score.

-If (in the mene where the jack died) one of the two teams scored points, then that team won the mene and throws the jack at the start of the next mene.
-If, on the other hand, the mene was scoreless, then the team that last scored points in some previous mene (in effect, the last team that moved its marker on the scoreboard) throws the jack.
+If one of the teams scored points, then that team won the mene and throws the jack at the start of the next mene.
+If the mene was scoreless, then the team that last scored points in some previous mene (in effect, the last team that moved its marker on the scoreboard) throws the jack.

 Q3.
 When the jack goes dead, where should the circle be placed at the beginning of the next mene? ▲

 Here is the basic rule.
 I discuss it in more detail in the post on Placing the circle after it is shot out of the terrain.